 Or a lighter, sweeter salted caramel diplomat cream instead.

-EQUIPMENT & TOOLS I USED FOR THIS RECIPE
+EQUIPMENT & TOOLS I USE FOR THIS RECIPE

-Whisks and Silicone spatula – to stir the pastry cream
+Whisks and silicone spatula – to stir the pastry cream

 Looking for more recipes?Sign up for my free recipe newsletter to get new recipes in your inbox each week!
 Find me sharing more inspiration on Pinterest and Instagram.